osamaairfan/Computer-Networks/Lab 01/readme.md

 **Reason:** To connect a switch with another switch, we generally need to use a crosover cable and while connecting a router to a PC, a straight-through cable is used.
 A crossover cable is designed to swap the transmit and receive pairs between the two devices while a straight-through cable has the same pin configuration on both ends.

 ## Task 10:
+My home network features a basic star topology, which is a common layout for small-scale networks.
+The central hub of the network is a wireless router that serves as both the router and the switch.
+Various devices are connected to this router, forming a local area network.